 For further information, please see our Coronavirus (COVID-19) page.

-We've been organising healthy walks and cycle rides and now Nordic walks for more than 13 years with both regular and new people joining us weekly.
-Walks and rides are great for meeting new friends, getting outside and exploring your community.
-I bet we can show you some footpaths you didn't know existed!
+We've been organising healthy walks, cycle rides and Nordic walks since 2003 with both regular and new people joining us weekly.
+Walks and rides are a good way to get together with friends, old and new, be outside and explore your community.
+We are certain that we can introduce you to some footpaths you didn't know existed.

-With the 'Walking for Health' scheme, you can take part in a free short walk near you to help you get active at a pace that works for you.
-We also offer free walks of varying distance and pace lasting from 15 minutes to 3 hours. these occur all around the Borough just about every day of the year.
+With the 'Walking for Health' scheme, you can take part in a free short walk, Nordic walk or cycle ride near you to help you get active at a pace that works for you.
+We offer free walks of varying distance and pace lasting from 30 minutes to 3 hours.
+These occur all around the Borough just about every day of the year.

-The Elmbridge Healthy Walks are an accredited scheme running in partnership with Ramblers and Macmillan Cancer Support (Walking for Health) and the players of Peoples Postcode Lottery.
+The Elmbridge healthy walks are an accredited scheme running in partnership with Sport England, Peoples Postcode Lottery and Ramblers.

-The walk leader will introduce themselves to the group and give a brief description of the walk including any possible hazards such as roads, tree roots, uneven ground, mud and bikes.
-You do "walk at your own risk" so please pay attention.
-The leader and co-leader will have a basic first aid kit and emergency water, but we ask that walkers bring their own water in hotter weather.
+The walk leader introduces themselves to the group and gives a brief description of the walk including any possible hazards such as roads, tree roots, uneven ground, mud and bikes.
+You are 'walking at your own risk' so please pay attention.
+The leader and co-leader have a basic first aid kit, and we ask that walkers/riders bring their own water.

-The walk will finish where it started and we aim to finish as close to the printed timings as possible.
+The walk/ride will finish where it started and we aim to finish as close to the printed timings as possible.